bhaskar2840/flappybirds.github.io/README.md

 # FlappyBird-JavaScript

-The Snake game, created using JavaScript, and The HTML5 canvas.
+The flappybird game created using JavaScript, and The HTML5 canvas.

-D
+score as many points as you can just by using single key on keybord.